EluciusFTW/SpectreCoff/README.md

 ```
 will showcase the features of the table module in one example.

-### The Spectre.Fs api
+### The SpecteCoff api
-Spectre.Fs is organized in modules which mirror the features of Spectre.Console.
-The source code for the nuget package can be found in the subfolder `/src/spectre-fs/`.
+SpecteCoff is organized in modules which mirror the features of Spectre.Console.
+The source code for the nuget package can be found in the subfolder `/src/spectrecoff/`.

 #### Output and Markup